yurishkuro/opentracing-tutorial/python/lesson03/README.md

 from opentracing.propagation import Format
 ```

-You cam rerun `hello.py` program now, but we won't see any difference.
+You can rerun `hello.py` program now, but we won't see any difference.

 ### Instrumenting the Servers